ffyu/Build-Model-from-Scratch/README.md

  - K-nearest Neighbour Regression & Classification (Completed)
  - Anomaly detection (Completed)
  - Principle Component Analysis (Completed)
  - Anything else?
-(TBD, such as K-Means, Decision Tree?)
+(TBD, such as K-Means, Decision Tree, and collaborative filterting?)

 This work is partially inspired by the materials and notes from [Andrew Ng's Machine Learning Class](https://www.coursera.org/learn/machine-learning).